-Featune Name Description Protection Provided Group Called Number Blocking Prevents inmates from calling specified groups of numbers.
+Feature Name Description Protection Provided Group Called Number Blocking Prevents inmates from calling specified groups of numbers.
 Essential feature to stop unwanted call attempts to toll free numbers, pay-per-call numbers (900/976), directory assistance, 911, and other large blocks of numbers that can be used for fraudulent purposes.
 Called Party Initiated Blocking Allows called party to block all future calls from the inmate by dialing specified digits when a call is received.
 Provides instant harassment control in the hands of the harassed party.
 Completed Calls Limitation Limits completed calls to any particular number within a given day.
 Allows for control of call volume to help family manage costs without having to refuse inmate's calls.
 Helps to prevent inmates from monopolizing phone access with an excessive amount of calls.
 Declined Calls Limitation Establishes a daily limit for the number of declined calls placed to any given number.
 Minimizes hacking attempts and harassment caused by inmates calling the same declined number repeatedly.
 Workstation Alert Provides investigator with instantaneous knowledge of calls of specific interest made by the inmate or to a called number Allows investigators to target suspicious activity and be advised automatically when it occurs.
 Allows investigators to terminate inappropriate targeted calls immediately.

-Feature Name Description Protection Provided SNITCH - Remote Investigative Alert Provides investigator with the ability to leave their workstation and still have instantaneous knowledge of calls of specific interest made by the inmate or to a called number Allows investigators to target suspicious activity and be advised automatically when it occurs.
-Allows investigators to terminate inappropriate targeted calls immediately.
+Feature Name Description Protection Provided SNITCH - Provides investigator with Allows investigators to target Remote the ability to leave their suspicious activity and be advised Investigative workstation and still have automatically when it occurs.
+Alert instantaneous knowledge of calls of specific interest made by the inmate or to a called number Allows investigators to terminate inappropriate targeted calls immediately.

-$5.1.2~(\mathrm{MS}-4.0)$ Identify, document and record conversations affecting security of institutions and inappropriate/illegal activities.
+5.1.2 (MS - 4.0) Identify, document and record conversations affecting security of institutions and inappropriate/illegal activities.
 All calls from offender telephones will be processed and recorded through the offender calling system.
 All calls from designated attorney phones must be processed separately from the offender calling system and will not be recorded.